-Baiting is used by a narcissist to provoke an emotional response from us so that they can have the power over our emotions, and ultimately, over our thinking so that they can further their control over us.
+Baiting is used by a narcissist to provoke an emotional response from us so that they can have the power over our emotions, and ultimately, over our thinking to further their control over us.
 Baiting is used to make people feel:-

 When we feel like this, it makes it easier for the narcissist to manipulate us further.

-Blame shifting, this is when the narcissist has done something wrong, then they dump all the blame onto us, to avoid any feelings of remorse or shame, also to escape accountability.
-They will play the victim, downplaying or complete avoidance of what they did, and making what you did to be far worse.
+Blame shifting, this is when the narcissist has done something wrong, then they dump all the blame onto us to avoid any feelings of remorse or shame, also to escape accountability.
+They will play the victim, downplaying or completely avoiding what they did and making what you did to be far worse.
 They bring up your tone of voice, or how you spoke down to them, as they know you have a caring, empathetic side, they will guilt trip or pity play, there could be the accusations, covert ” If you hadn’t I wouldn’t.”
-To the overt ” You hit me, you abused me.
+To the overt,” You hit me, you abused me.
 I did nothing wrong.”
 Gaslighting with words such as.

 - Why do you have to spoil everything?